wbond/pybars3/README.md

-#pybars3 - Handlebars.js for Python 2 and 3
+# pybars3 - Handlebars.js for Python 3 and 2

 Pybars3 provides a template system for Python which is compatible with Handlebars.js.
 It is a fork of the pybars project that adds Python 3 compatibility and numerous features from Handlebars.js 2.0.

-##Installation
+## Installation

 ```bash
 pip install pybars3